GorkemP/labeled-images-for-ulcerative-colitis/README.md

 ### 3. If you want to train your model on a different CV setting (e.g., different test set ratio or # of CV folds):

-3.1 After downloading the dataset, run `split_test_set_and_n_fold_rest.py` by indicating test set ratio and # of CV folds.
+3.1 After downloading the dataset, run `split_test_set_and_n_fold_rest.py` by indicating the test set ratio and # of CV folds.

-The following code splits 20% of the images as test set and creates 5 folds for CV from the rest 80% (each fold has 64% train, 16% val).
+The following code splits 20% of the images as a test set and creates 5-folds for CV from the rest 80% (each fold has 64% train, 16% val).
 ```
 python split_test_set_and_n_fold_rest.py
 --CV_folder_path "path/to/target/folder"